 uv run python scripts/telonex_download_data.py \

---destination /Volumes/LaCie/telonex_data \
+--destination /Volumes/storage/telonex_data \

 --all-markets \

---channels quotes trades book_snapshot_5 book_snapshot_25 book_snapshot_full onchain_fills
+--channels book_snapshot_full onchain_fills trades

 What Is Not Plug-And-Play Yet

-• arbitrary third-party vendor raw formats
+• Arbitrary third-party vendor raw formats.

-• automatic normalization from another vendor into PMXT raw archive hours
+• Automatic normalization from another vendor into PMXT raw archive hours.